thisisadityapatel/continueSageEndpoint/README.md

 ## Continue.dev Sagemaker Endpoint

-This backend FastAPI server helps connected LLMs (in my case mistral-instruct-7b and falcon 40b) hosted on AWS Sagameker Cloud Platform to Continue.dev frontend service on local VSCode environment.
-It mocks a Ollama service connection to continue.dev GUI and streams the LLM response using a SSE (Server Side Events) streaming network connection.
+Backend server that helps connected LLMs (in my case Mistral-Instruct-7B and Falcon-40B) hosted on AWS Sagameker Cloud Platform to Continue.dev frontend service on local VSCode environment.
+It mocks a Ollama service connection to continue.dev GUI and streams the LLM response using a SSE (Server Side Events) network streaming.

+Scalable to architect personalised RAG infrastructure by leveraging LangChain potential for on-prem enterpise Continue.dev services.
+(Under development in a different project)

 ### Starting the server locally